google/android-fhir/docs/use/SDCL/Customize-how-a-Questionnaire-is-displayed.md

 ### Create a custom component

+This guide outlines the step-by-step process to create and incorporate custom widgets into FHIR questionnaires using the Android FHIR SDK.

+Note: Examples given below are all from the catalog app in this repository.
+We recommend you try out the application to see these concepts in action.

 1. **Create a Layout for the Custom Component:**

    Design a layout file (XML) to define the visual structure and appearance of your custom widget.